m7thon/doxy2swig/README.md

                         attach the correct docstring to each function overload manually
   -w W, --width=W       textwidth for wrapping (default: 80).
 Note that the
-                        generated lines may include 2 additional spaced (for markdown).
+                        generated lines may include 2 additional spaces (for markdown).
   -q, --quiet           be quiet and minimize output
 ```